kritanjalijain/ML_from_Scratch/Log.md

 ## Day 46: October 18, 2020

   * Stochatic gradient descent on larger datasets
+  * A way for approximately monitoring how the stochastic gradient descent is doing in terms for optimizing the cost function and its convergence behaviour
   * Mini batch gradient descent on larger datasets
   * Map reduce and data parallelism